Chad-Mitchell/sunlight/README.md

 These four, connected into a single edge list, are sufficient for the light to do its work.

+The physics problem is (Elon Algorithm / First principles lens): make the four money+power flows visible to any citizen faster than the insiders can hide them.

 ## Legal context (why certain flows are allowed in Tennessee)

 All edges in the graph are created by laws that are already public.